Bartholomew Roberts: Commander or commoner

-Brazil and the Caribbean July 1719 – May 1720
+Brazil and the Caribbean (July 1719 – May 1720)

 Roberts and his crew crossed the Atlantic and watered and boot-topped their ship on the uninhabited island of Ferdinando.
 They spent about nine weeks off the Brazilian coast but saw no ships.
 They were about to leave for the West Indies when they encountered a fleet of 42 Portuguese ships in the Todos os Santos' Bay, waiting for two men-of-war of 70 guns each to escort them to Lisbon.
 Roberts took one of the vessels and ordered her master to point out the richest ship in the fleet.
 He pointed out Sagrada Familia, a ship of 40 guns and a crew of 170, which Roberts and his men boarded and captured.
 Sagrada Familia contained 40,000 gold moidores and jewellery designed for the King of Portugal, including a cross set with diamonds.

 Rover next headed for Devil's Island off the coast of Guiana to spend the booty.
 A few weeks later, they headed for the River Surinam where they captured a sloop.
 After they sighted a brigantine, Roberts took 40 men to pursue it in the sloop, leaving Walter Kennedy in command of Rover.
 The sloop became wind-bound for eight days, and when Roberts and his crew finally returned to their ship, they discovered that Kennedy had sailed off with Rover and what remained of the loot.
 Roberts and his crew renamed their sloop Fortune and agreed on new articles, now known as a pirate code, which they swore on a Bible to uphold.

 In late February 1720, they were joined by French pirate Montigny la Palisse in another sloop, Sea King.
 The inhabitants of Barbados equipped two well-armed ships, Summerset and Philipa, to try to put an end to the pirate menace.
 On 26 February, they encountered the two pirate sloops.
 Sea King quickly fled, and Fortune broke off the engagement after sustaining considerable damage and was able to escape.
 Roberts headed for Dominica to repair the sloop, with twenty of his crew dying of their wounds on the voyage.
 There were also two sloops from Martinique out searching for the pirates, and Roberts swore vengeance against the inhabitants of Barbados and Martinique.
-He had a new flag made with a drawing of himself holding a flaming sword and standing upon 2 skulls, one labelled ABH (A Barbadian's Head) and the other AMH (A Martiniquian's Head).
+He allegedly had a new flag made with a drawing of himself holding a flaming sword and standing upon 2 skulls, one labelled ABH (A Barbadian's Head) and the other AMH (A Martiniquian's Head), although this is not corroborated by period sources.